KurisuLim/pythonsChallenges/README.md

 ## Python Challenges
-* This challenges are from the book Python Progamming.
+* These challenges are from the book Python Progamming.
 * Third Edition by: Michael Dawson

 ## Chapter 1